NoAvailableAlias/nano-signal-slot/README.md

   * _Attempting to connect the same Delegate to a Signal is not an error._
 2. ORDER of firing is not guaranteed when connecting Delegates to Signals.
   * _Adding "fun_a" followed by "fun_b" could result in either being fired first._
-3. *INVALIDATION* awaits anyone attempting to mutate "this" Signal within a firing "this" Signal.
+3. *INVALIDATION* awaits anyone attempting to mutate the parent Signal within a firing slot.
-  * _It is not nice to remove a connection while connections are being iterated._
+  * _The only safe remove operation from within a slot is if that exact slot is removing itself._
-  * _Only a lame no cost mitigation is currently in nano-signal-slot to prevent this issue._
+4. COPYING will remain implicitly deleted for now as that impacts thread safety efforts.
-4. COPYING will remain implicitly deleted as the logistics is too much with thread safety.
+5. THREADING has future optimization potential since std::recursive_mutex is used.
-5. THREADING is too tough, too rough... recursive mutex white flag before it even began...
+  * _Use typedef to specialize Observer<> to use your desired mutex type._

 #### Links